FrontierMods/Core/README.md

 While the mods themselves confer no overhead costs – such as, for example, hosting – each takes a considerable amount of time to research, develop, and polish, to say nothing of the post-release support.

 You can support the project by donating to it.
-The sidebar contains links for doing so.
-You can give a one-time donation or support the project continuously.
+The quickest way to do it is via the links in the sidebar.
+Alternatively, check out [DONATE.md](documentation\DONATE.md) for a way to contribute to the project.
+You can give a one-time donation or support the project continuously via subscriptions.
+Donating earns you an opportunity to leave your mark in any of Frontier Mods; see [DONATE.md](documentation\DONATE.md) for details.